snwfdhmp/create-react-chrome-extension/README.md

-# Create-React-Chrome-Extension
+# create-react-chrome-extension

 [![GitHub stars](https://img.shields.io/github/stars/snwfdhmp/create-react-chrome-extension)](https://github.com/snwfdhmp/create-react-chrome-extension/stargazers)
 [![GitHub forks](https://img.shields.io/github/forks/snwfdhmp/create-react-chrome-extension)](https://github.com/snwfdhmp/create-react-chrome-extension/network)
 [![GitHub issues](https://img.shields.io/github/issues/snwfdhmp/create-react-chrome-extension)](https://github.com/snwfdhmp/create-react-chrome-extension/issues)

-Create-React-Chrome-Extension is a template for building Chrome and Firefox extensions using React and state-of-the-art settings.
+create-react-chrome-extension is a template for building Chrome and Firefox extensions using React and state-of-the-art settings.
 This project aims to provide a solid starting point for developers looking to create browser extensions with modern web technologies.

 Consider giving it a ⭐️ if you like it to show your support!